hellt/nokdoc/README.md

   Available releases for 7750sr family: 4.0, 8.0, 9.0, 10.0, 11.0, 12.0, 13.0, 14.0, Arbor6.0, Arbor7.0, Arbor7.5, ArborCP5.7, ArborCP5.8p3, ArborCP5.8p4, ArborTMS5.6.P5, ArborTMS5.7.P4, ArborTMS5.8, arborTMS5.8P4, ArborTMS5.8P5, MG3.1, MG4.0, MG5.0, MG6.0, MG7.0, MG8.0
 ```
 # Contribution or requests?
+If you have some opinions regarding this tool or would like to propose a feature request -- create an **Issue** and we will have a chat about it.
+## How can I help?
 If you would like to contribute feel free to clone this repo and come up will pull request.

-If you have some opinions regarding this tool or would like to propose a feature request -- create an **Issue** and we will have a chat about it.
+Right now I have some features in mind you can possibly help me with:
+### New documentation releases tracking.
+This task is twofold.
+On a global scale we need to track if new release branch
+has been pushed to documentation portal.
+For instance `nokdoc showrels -p PRODUCT`
+will list all available releases.
+We need to check what releases were used by
+`batchgetlinks` command execution and compare it to the current list of releases.

+Sometimes docs get updated.
+This means that it is good to know if some doc
+has been updated inside every release trunk.
+This can be checked by Issue Date
+field.
+### Nokdoc server edition
+A possible solution to eliminate checking for updated docs is to run `batchgetlinks`
+on a daily basis.
+### Design enhancements
+If you feel like current design can be improved, share your templates/thoughts